medeepeshyadav/IPL-Win-Prediction/README.md

 In this notebook, I have the code for evaluating each model's performance trained and saved using the `training.py` script.
 The code consists of different evaluation metrics such as `Confusion Matrix`, `Precision Recall Curve`, `Receiver Operating Curve` and **a special plot to show the trend of accuracy with delivery of each over in the match** which gives a realistic performance evaluation for this particular application.
 See the notebook below.

 [Notebook: model_evaluation.ipynb](/Data%20Prep%20%26%20Model%20Building/notebooks/model_evaluation.ipynb)

+**Conclusion:** After evaluating each model seeing the performance metrics I chose the best model for each inning.
+For inning-1 data `Logistic Regression` model performed the best, while for inning-2 data `Gradient Boosting Classifier` model performed the best.
+In next step, I applied calibration on these models to give better predictions.

 <a name='calibration'>
 <h2>Plat and Isotonic Calibration</h2>